getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 Grav is built with plain text files for your content.
 There is no database needed.

 !!
-A PHP user cache such as APCu, XCache, Memcached, or Redis is highly recommended for optimal performance.
+A PHP user cache such as APCu, Memcached, or Redis is highly recommended for optimal performance.
 Not to worry though, these are usually already part of your hosting package!

 ## Web Servers